johnathanhuutri/CTFWriteup/online/cloudfoxable/its_another_secret/README.md

 ![](images/its-another-secret-verify-assume-role-config.png)

-Remember that it's just role, not user so we cannot list any policy from that.
-Now we can start hacking!

 ## Using cloudfox

 Description wants us to read a secret called `its-another-secret` so we will list all secrets first: